IldefonsoAspera/stm32make_to_vscode/README.md

 endif
 The batch script accepts it because I like to add a DEBUG flag to the project.

+The scripts supports SWO output printed to the terminal, remember to customize the launch.json section in the batch file with the CPU speed.
+The SWO output can then be found under "Output" tab and then selecting the "SWO output" item in the drop-down list in VS Code.

 Not related to this project, but the STM32CubeMX generated Makefile needs a line change if executed under Windows, in "clean" replace this:
 	-rm -fR $(BUILD_DIR)
 with this: